xingyu-long/robinhood_plugin_for_xbar/README.md

   sms code = input('Enter Robinhood code for validation: ")
   EOFError: EOF when reading a line
   ```
   Solution: You can run this script with your terminal first and fill the verification code.
-But it should be fixed later
-  with proper prompt.